inveniosoftware/docs-invenio-rdm/docs/customize/notifications.md

 <a href="{{ notification.context.get("request").get("receiver").get("links").get("self_html") + "/requests" }}" class="button">Check out all community requests</a>

 {% endblock %}
 ```

+Only the specified blocks will be overriden.
+Other blocks stay as they are in the base template.

 ## NOTIFICATIONS_BACKENDS

 This config variable allows to specify the available backends.
+For a detailed description on backends, checkout the respective [reference section](/reference/notifications/#backends).
-For instance, you can provide an implementation of your institute specific tool of communication and send notifications via this backend.
+For instance, you can provide an implementation for your institution's preferred communication tool and send notifications via this backend.
 For this, simply extend the `NotificationBackend` class and implement the `send` method.

 ```py
 from invenio_notifications.backends import JinjaTemplateLoaderMixin, NotificationBackend,